-telegraphic transfer a payment a cardholder asks us to make from your account to a bank account in Australia.
+telegraphic transfer a payment a cardholder asks us to make from your account to another bank account in Australia or overseas.

 total cash limit is the total amount of cash advances that can be made on your account at any time (as a percentage of your credit limit).
+This information can be found on your statement.